-The Denver Area Council and Colorado Adventure Point enforce a zero-tolerance policy.
-The Denver Area Council and Boy Scouts of America prohibit language or behavior that belittles or puts down any person.
-This policy includes unwelcome sexual advances, racial slurs, the chastisement for religious or other beliefs, and any derogatory actions or comments Any form of hazing, initiations, ridicule, or inappropriate teasing is prohibited.
-The consequence of any of these actions will result in but is not limited to, immediate removal from the property and involvement of local law enforcement.
+Scouting Colorado and Colorado Adventure Point enforce a zero-tolerance policy.
+The Scouting Colorado and Scouting America prohibit language or behavior that belittles or puts down any person.
+This policy includes unwelcome sexual advances, racial slurs, the chastisement for religious or other beliefs, and any derogatory actions or comments.
+Any form of hazing, initiations, ridicule, or inappropriate teasing is prohibited.
+The consequence of any of these actions will result in, but is not limited to, immediate removal from the property and involvement of local law enforcement.